 Within the context of Everblue’s courses, participants have the opportunity to acquire one of two certificates of knowledge.
 The first is the NABCEP PV Entry Level Certificate of Knowledge, and the other is the BPI Building Science Principles Certificate of Knowledge.

-The NABCEP PV Entry Level certificate highlights a candidate’s knowledge of important solar energy concepts.
-Specifically, candidates enroll in Everblue’s Entry Level Solar PV Training, which is a 40-hour online webinar that explains various concepts related to solar energy.
-Candidates then go on to take the NABCEP PV Entry Level Exam.
+The NABCEP PV Entry Level certificate, now called the NABCEP PV Associate, highlights a candidate’s knowledge of important solar energy concepts.
+Specifically, candidates enroll in Everblue’s PV101 Solar Associate course, which is an online webinar that explains various concepts related to solar energy.
+Candidates then go on to take the NABCEP PV Associate exam.
 Upon passing this exam, a candidate has earned the NABCEP Certificate of Knowledge.
 This resume-booster is perfect for anyone who needs to understand solar energy on a conceptual level, including those who interact with solar PV installers and electricians.
-This audience includes product manufacturers, salespeople, and office staff – in other words, these professionals will benefit from having knowledge of solar energy and can use their NABCEP PV Entry Level Certificate of Knowledge to support their expertise on the subject.
+This audience includes product manufacturers, salespeople, and office staff – in other words, these professionals will benefit from having knowledge of solar energy and can use their NABCEP PV Associate Certificate of Knowledge to support their expertise on the subject.